PowerPoint Presentation for Zimmer's Photography Class

 Gordon Parks - produced portraits of black political figures and social change in the fifties and sixties

-Herb Ritts - portraits of famous people
+Herb Ritts - famous for portraits of famous people

 Alfred Stieglitz